plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 Access to the functional keys, which I mostly use to run `emacs` compilation mode.

-This layer also includes caps lock, the right alternatives to the ctrl and alt modifiers.
-Esc and delete is also on this layer.
-This are not heavily used in my day to day workflow.
+This layer also includes caps lock and insert.
+They are not heavily used in my day to day workflow.

 ## Notable features on this layer

+Left rotary encoder
+- Press: mute

 Right rotary encoder
 - Press: Toggle insert mode
 - Rotate: Scrolling between workspaces in `sway`.

+Contains macros to quickly type the different types of brackets and move the cursor to be inside.
+For example raise+v will type `()←`, where `←` is pressing the left arrow.
+Really nice to have when programming, and it is editor agnostic.

 # Navigation Layer: Number keys, navigation
 ```